 This is not in line with Germany’s traditionally precise craftsmanship, and especially not typical of something built by Krupp, who were one of the finest steel works on the planet at the time.

-The welds on the rear tail look particularly poor, and resemble those found on Soviet machines.
+The welds on the rear tail of the Kugelpanzer look particularly poor, and resemble those found on Soviet machines.

 Furthermore, there appears to be no openings for ventilation or an exhaust pipe exit, and the wheels seem to be welded in place.